vi-plugins/jquery-accordion/README.md

 </div>
 ```

-Tab-View inserted markup.
+Tab-View javascript inserted markup.
 Only if Tab-View is activated.

 ```
 <ul class="accordion__tabs">